kilyig/ZheroTag/README.md

 3. $\mathcal{P}_1$ calculates $\mathcal{X}_2^{'} = (\mathcal{X}_2)^{\alpha}$ and checks whether $\mathcal{X}_1^{'}$ and $\mathcal{X}_2^{'}$ intersect.
 If they intersect, then $\mathcal{P}_1$ is able to see $\mathcal{P}_2$.
 Otherwise, $\mathcal{P}_2$ is in the dark.

 After Alice's move, Alice and Bob execute the One-sided Board Update Protocol two times.
 For the first one, Alice assumes the role of $\mathcal{P}_1$ and Bob assumes the role of $\mathcal{P}_2$.
 The roles switch in the second round.
 If a player can see the opponent when it is their turn, they win.

-**Problems/Concerns**:

-1. PSI based on Diffie-Hellman works for sets that contain single numbers, not tuples.
-However, a random oracle that maps tuples to single numbers can be found.

 ## How to use this repository: